HashNuke/rotor/README.md

 # Rotor

-Build system for Elixir projects
+Build system for Elixir projects.

+Use it to compile things, run commands or do anything that requires being run when files change.

 > *[Wreckers][1] don't call for backup, they call for cleanup ~!*